hal9ai/hal9/website/learn/hal9/explore.md

 import ThemedImage from '../../src/components/themedimg.jsx'

-# Exploring Coworkers
+# Exploring AIs

 There are several community examples you can use at work or use as inspiration to create your own.
 To explore them, use the sidebar "explore" tab.

 <center><a href="/explore"><ThemedImage src="hal9-explore" /></a></center>

-## Hal9 AI Coworker
+## Hal9 AI

-We recommend trying first the Hal9 AI Coworker which was created by the Hal9 team and showcases many features you may want to replicate in your own AI coworkers.
+We recommend trying first the Hal9 AI which was created by the Hal9 team and showcases many features you may want to replicate in your own AIs.

 <center><a href="/explore"><ThemedImage src="hal9-explore-hal9" /></a></center>